samsieber/subgit-sync/README.md

  The mapping is stored on disk as a key-value store.
  Given a sha, one can look up the corresponding upstream or mirror file which contains the sha it maps to in the other repository.
  It's a repo so that if we run into errors while copying commits, we can reset the state back to the HEAD.

- ## To Do
- * Add support for more branches / repos - maybe add a filter in the data file?
- * Create an empty ref in the upstream for orphaned branches in the subgit (so those don't break the script)
- * Implement many, many tests